You are here

 - Portfolio Description List

-All portfolios must be accompanied by a printed description list.
+All portfolios must be accompanied by a description list.
 Label each image with a number that corresponds to the description list.
-Each description should include dimensions, media, and date completed.
+Each description must include dimensions, media, and date completed.

-Summer Studios core courses focus on the basic skills and ideas that are essential to the serious pursuit and study of art: developing craft, provoking thought, and creating community.
+Pre-College core courses focus on the skills essential to the serious pursuit and study of art: developing craft, provoking thought, and creating community.

 Issues and Images